Qoraiche/VultrDash/readme.md

 ## Note

-Add your server ip address to the [access control whitelist](https://my.vultr.com/settings/#settingsapi)
+Remember to add your server ip address to the [access control whitelist](https://my.vultr.com/settings/#settingsapi)

 <a id="security"></a>
 ## Security